kicaj29/aws/MachineLearning/readme.md

 * 50% more accurate than looking at the data itself
 * Reduce forecasting time form month to hours
 * Uses cases: Product Demand Planning, Financial Planning, Resource Planning...
+  * Predict the web traffic of a website for the next few weeks

 ![03-forecast.png](./images/03-forecast.png)